 - Acupuncture.
 Several studies have found that acupuncture can be helpful in relieving pain for people with serious illnesses such as cancer.

 - Physical therapy.
-"People can become immobile from being ill," says Rebold.
-"We'll do a physical therapy consult, and give the family some exercises to help the person do, and the case manager can assist.
-If you've been active before and now you're confined to bed, your body doesn't like that, and even just moving the hands and feet a little bit can really help."
+If a person has been active before and is now confined to bed, even just moving the hands and feet a little bit can help.

 Ask the palliative care team or hospice in your area if they can provide you a referral for any of these forms of pain management.